Madonna and Child with Saints Luke and Catherine of Alexandria: History

 Although Lady Desborough had three sons and a daughter and the succession and survival of Panshanger's grand collection of art seemed secure, two of her sons were killed in the First World War and the third in a car accident in 1926, leaving no obvious heir to the estate.
 After her death in May 1952, Panshanger was sold to a demolition contractor for £17,750 and subsequently destroyed.
 A portion of the art collection passed to Lady Desborough's daughter, Lady Imogen, who married the 6th Viscount Gage in 1931.
 However, most of Panshanger's contents, including the Holy Conversation, were auctioned at Christie's in 1954.

 In 1956, Heinz Kisters, a German businessman living in Switzerland, acquired the painting from the New York art dealers who had purchased the painting at the Christie's auction.
 When he died in 1977, the painting became the property of his widow, Gerlinda Kisters.

-In 2011, the painting was sold at auction in New York by Sothebys on behalf of the Heinz Kisters Foundation, which promotes and preserves the works of art in Heinz Kisters' collection.
+In 2011, the painting was sold at auction by Sothebys New York on behalf of the Heinz Kisters Foundation, which promotes and preserves the works of art in Heinz Kisters' collection.

-The painting achieved the highest auction price ever for one of Titian's works, at $16.9 million.
-It was sold at Sotheby's to a European telephone bidder on 28 January 2011.
+The painting achieved the highest auction price ever for one of Titian's works, at $16.9 million, when it was sold at Sotheby's to a European telephone bidder on 28 January 2011.